 The formal process to apply for/declare a major within AHS or another college at UIC is called an Intercollege Transfer (ICT).
 ICT application deadlines and timelines for acceptance vary.
-The earliest term of enrollment into a respective major would be Spring 2020.
+The earliest term of enrollment into a respective major would be after you have been enrolled for 1 semester and earned grades from UIC.
 If you have a major in mind, you can learn more by visiting: http://ict.uic.edu/